-WVC campuses are closed until May 31.
-WVC extendió hasta 31 de mayo el cierre de ambos campus.
+WVC campuses are closed to students and the public.
+WVC cierre de ambos campus.

 During the closure, WVC is still serving students and the public remotely.
-Call 509-682-6800 to speak with a staff member.
-View the contact directory for student resources:
+To contact a staff member call 509-682-6800.
+To videoconference live via Zoom visit wvc.edu/VA.

 COVID-19 Information for the Wenatchee Valley College Community